UK rock legends Oasis kick off 'historic' comeback tour

 Crowds packed pubs and outdoor terraces also bellowed out the band's anthems, while merchandise stands did a brisk trade.

 "I literally can't wait -- I'm so excited!"
-Kira, a 25-year-old operations manager from Dundee in Scotland, said after splashing out pound sterling130 ($177) at the official shop on an Oasis hoodie, poster and t-shirt.
+Kira, a 25-year-old operations manager from Dundee in Scotland, said after splashing out £130 ($177) at the official shop on an Oasis hoodie, poster and t-shirt.

 She recounted snagging her two opening night tickets in the frenzied online scramble last year.